shkhuz/shkhuz.github.io/blog/2025/11/05/nixos-and-electron.md

 changed 120 packages, and audited 533 packages in 19s
 ```

-Now it finds the correct version of `better-sqlite3`.
+Nice!
+Now it correctly finds a suitable prebuilt version of `better-sqlite3`.
 Thanks prebuild-install!

 Let's start the app by running `npm start`: